Grace Warrack

 Grace Harriet Warrack (29 March 1855 – 3 January 1932) was an editor and translator in Edinburgh.
-She commissioned the stained glass windows in High Kirk of the Free Church of Scotland, the Mound, Edinburgh.
+She designed and commissioned the stained glass windows in High Kirk of the Free Church of Scotland, the Mound, Edinburgh.

 Biography

 Grace Harriet Warrack was born in Edinburgh on 29 March 1855, the third daughter of John Warrack of Aberdeen and Grace Stratton of Dunkeld.